NBISweden/workshop-genome_assembly/exercises/exercise_3.md

 ### Task 15.

-Using the references, filter the reads that align uniquely to Staphylococcus and Cutibacterium.
+Using the references, filter the reads that align to Staphylococcus and Cutibacterium.

 {% highlight bash %}
 /proj/sllstore2017027/workshop-GA2018/data/Illumina_SRR492065/Staphylococcus_aureus.fasta